PoisotLab/ms_network_prediction/manuscript.md

 ### What taxonomic scales are suitable for the prediction of species interactions?

-As described above, we can use different trait-based proxies to predict potential interactions.
+If we use different trait-based proxies to predict potential interactions between species.
 The choice of such proxies should be theoretically linked to the taxonomic and spatial scale we are using in our prediction [@Wiens1989SpaSca].
 At some scales we can use morphological traits of co-occurring species to assess the probability of interaction between them